 The purpose of the career counselling assessment process is to support the learner in the discovery and exploration of potential study and career opportunities.
-The assessment process is an integrated and dynamic decision-making approach aimed at integrating the learner’s aptitude ability, personality strengths and their potential vocational interests to facilitate their journey into promising future vocations.
+The assessment process is an integrated and dynamic decision-making approach, aimed at integrating the learner’s aptitude, personality and their potential vocational interests to facilitate their journey into promising future vocations.

 Why is career counselling important?

 It remains your responsibility and privilege to make the final decision regarding career options.
-The career counselling process guides you to develop a set of career goals, strategy and options based on your aptitude, interests, personality and skills.
-Once you have a plan, you will be equipped to make informed career decisions.
+The career counselling process guides you to develop career options based on your aptitude, interests, personality, and skills.
 Your career decisions will dramatically impact your lifestyle and your occupation will determine where you live, your income, your work hours, your travels, job security, your choice of work associates and friends, and how you spend your leisure time.

 How do I know whether I need a career counselling assessment?

-You can book an assessment if you are in Grade 11 or 12 and you have no idea which career choice to make; if you have a number of possible options but struggle to make the final decision or, conversely, you believe that your subject choices or marks offer you few options.
+You can book an assessment if you are in Grade 11 or 12 and you have no idea which career choice to make; if you have several possible options but struggle to make the final decision or, conversely, you believe that your subject choices or marks offer you few options.

 How does subject choice guidance fit into the career decision-making process?